FLCAC-admin/FLCAC-docs/docs/SOPs/1-updating_fedefl.md

 3. The FEDEFL is updated on the Federal LCA Commons Elementary Flow List repository:
 Import the JSON-LD file into the repository and select "Overwrite all exisiting data sets".
-If any flows need to be removed, delete them manually.
+If any flows need to be removed (i.e., those identified in the change log), delete them manually.